cloudfoundry/bosh/.github/pull_request_template.md

 ### Tag your pair, your PM, and/or team!
 _It's helpful to tag a few other folks on your team or your team alias in case we need to follow up later._

+### AI Review Feedback

+_All AI review comments (CodeRabbit, and Copilot when assigned) must be resolved before human reviewers will look at the PR.
+For each comment, either:_
+- _Make the suggested change, or_
+- _Reply to the comment explaining why it does not apply, then resolve the thread._